 Another situation where you need to use the half volley is when the opponent’s ball lands very close to you.
 Thus, not allowing you to back up or when you are returning a first serve.
 In both cases, shorten your back swing and drive through the ball by using the opponent’s pace.
 The goal of the shot is to return to a neutral situation in the point.

 The dipping shot is best used when trying to keep the ball low over the net.
 This kind of shot is best employed when an opponent is approaching the net.
 This means it is commonly employed as a passing shot.

 Executing it correctly means hitting the ball with a lot of topspin.
 Using the wrist and forearm, and finishing low toward the pocket of the non-hitting side of the body.

 The lob is difficult to execute.
 Learning this technique can result in a clever way to catch an opponent off guard.
 When your opponent is on the net playing in the volley position, you can use this shot in such match situation.

 A lob requires the tennis groundstroke to be modified to angle the racquet as a 45-degree or more to get the necessary lift behind the ball.
 How much angle you employ will depend on the position of the court and also the height of your opponent.
 This shot has a very high margin of error.
 Trying to lift it over an opponent and still land it in the court results in a small target to aim at in the court.

 I hope knowing these tennis groundstrokes variations will help you in building flexibility in your game.
-You have to ensure that your training programme incorporate all these ground strokes variations since they require a different technique.
+You have to ensure that your training program incorporate all these ground strokes variations since they require a different technique.
 Mastering these five tennis groundstrokes variations will surely bring your game to the next level!